jatinmadan-spektra/ai-developer/Labs/lab-03.md

     ![](./media/new/e9.png)

-     >**Note**: Please refer the screenshots to locate the code in proper position that helps you to avoid indentation error.
+     >**Note**: Please refer to the screenshots to locate the code in the proper position that helps you to avoid indentation errors.

 1. Add the following code in the `// Challenge 03 - Add Time Plugin` section of the file.
     ```